 If you’ve built your own home or you’ve modified your home yourself in recent years.
 You may find that when it comes time to sell your property.
 You’re being asked for an Owner Builder Defects Report.
 Not sure what this is or how to get one?
 Don’t worry, we have all of the information you need right here.

 What is an owner builder?

-You will be classified as an owner builder if you are going to be using your own hands to build your property or reconstruct or extend your home.
+You will qualify as an owner builder if you are going to be using your own hands to build your property or reconstruct or extend your home.
 You will also be classed as a building owner if you are planning to manage a team of sub-contractors to physically do the work.
-Even if you are a trained builder using your own company to build your home, you will be classed as an owner builder.
+Even if you are a trained builder using your own company to build your home.
+You will class as an owner builder.
 It’s not a question of having the skills to carry out the work, but of accepting the responsibility that you are liable for the work done.

 An owner builder’s responsibilities